edergr/kafkonnector/README.md

 - `/data/kafkonnector/subscription/retry`: For lines that encountered processing errors and were not successfully written to the Kafka topic, these lines are compiled into a file within the retry folder.

+## Processing Logic

-  - If the connector is registered with the 'retry' property set to true, after the completion of processing, the file in the retry folder is moved back to the pending folder for reprocessing.
+- If the connector is configured with the `retry` property set to true, after the initial processing, any files in the retry folder are moved back to the pending folder for reprocessing.

-  - If during this reprocessing attempt 'n' records are successfully written, the processed folder receives an additional file named `${currentTimestamp}_r_subscriptions.txt`, containing the 'n' lines that were successfully processed.
+- During this reprocessing, if 'n' records are successfully written, an additional file is generated in the processed folder named `${currentTimestamp}_r_subscriptions.txt`.
+This file contains the 'n' lines that were successfully processed.

-  - If 'n' records still encounter errors during this reprocessing attempt, the processed folder receives another file named `error_$currentTimestamp_r_subscription.txt`.
+- If, during this reprocessing attempt, some records still encounter errors, another file is created in the processed folder named `error_${currentTimestamp}_r_subscription.txt`.

-  - If the connector is registered with 'retry' set to false, the processed folder, in addition to receiving the file `${currentTimestamp}_subscriptions.txt` with the 'n' lines successfully written, also receives a file named `error_${currentTimestamp}_subscriptions.txt`, containing the 'n' lines that were not successfully written to the topic.
+- Conversely, if the connector is configured with 'retry' set to false, the processed folder receives the file `${currentTimestamp}_subscriptions.txt` with the 'n' lines that were successfully written.
+Additionally, a file named `error_${currentTimestamp}_subscriptions.txt` is generated, containing the 'n' lines that were not successfully written to the Kafka topic.

-Upon starting the service, it checks the number of connectors in the database and whether the mapped folders already exist.
-If any or all of the folders do not exist, the service creates them automatically.
+This mechanism allows for flexible handling of records, providing insight into both successful and unsuccessful processing attempts based on the retry configuration of the connector.

 ## Performance